Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration

 \section{Method}

-We propose a method to preserve the high-frequency information while making the network also focus on low-frequency information.
-To this effect, we split the feature maps into their low-frequency and high-frequency components and learn the proper mixture such as to optimize the stability of the feature maps that the network learns, and to provide the network with an \emph{alias-free} information path.
+We propose a method to preserve the high-frequency information while making the network also focus on low-frequency information (please refer to \cref{fig:complete_boa}).
+To this effect, we split the feature maps into their low-frequency and high-frequency components.
+We then learn the proper mixture to enhance the stability of the feature maps that the network learns, while also providing the network with an \emph{alias-free} information path.

-Let $\eta_\text{encode}$ be the repeating blocks of the encoder and $\eta_\text{decode}$ be the repeating blocks of the decoder, such that each $\eta_\text{encode}$ is followed by a downsampling operation $\zeta_{down}$ and each decoder block is followed by an upsampling operation $\zeta_{up}$.
+Let $\eta_\mathit{encode}$ be the repeating blocks of the encoder and $\eta_\mathit{decode}$ be the repeating blocks of the decoder, such that each $\eta_\mathit{encode}$ is followed by a downsampling operation $\zeta_{down}$ and each decoder block is followed by an upsampling operation $\zeta_{up}$.

 Most works~\cite{zamir2022restormer, chen2022simple} use Pixel Unshuffle~\cite{pixel_shuffle_unshuffle} for downsampling and Pixel Shuffle~\cite{pixel_shuffle_unshuffle} for upsampling.
-However, as discussed in \ref{subsec:related:sampling}, these operations can introduce artifacts in the feature maps.
+However, as discussed in \ref{sec:related}, these operations can introduce artifacts in the feature maps.

 Thus in our work, we modify the $\zeta_{down}$ and $\zeta_{up}$ operations in the encoder and decoder parts of the network, respectively, while keeping the encoder and decoder building blocks the same.